nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ![Partition](images/UiPartition.png)

-Our application is divided into 4 areas to maximise productivity, the specific uses are:
+Our application is divided into 5 areas to maximise productivity, the specific uses are:

 - Input Command - The dialog box where all user interaction are held
 - Application’s Reply - A short answer whether the application has executed the command, or an error message if the application did not understand the command
-- Active Display Window - A window that will display the request of the command
+- Student's Details - A window that will display the details of the student(s)
+- Statistics Window - A window that shows all the statistics of the tutor, such as the number of students and the money collected/owed
 - Day’s Schedule List - A scroll window which shows the schedule for the day, sorted by time

 1. Type the command in the command box and press Enter to execute it. e.g. typing `help` and pressing Enter will open